Rihachirō Banzai

-Rihachirō Banzai (坂西 利八郎, Banzai Rihachirō) was a lieutenant general in the Imperial Japanese Army and advisor to the government of the Republic of China, who later served as a politician in the House of Peers.
+Rihachirō Banzai (坂西 利八郎, Banzai Rihachirō) was a lieutenant general in the Imperial Japanese Army and advisor to the Beiyang government in China, who later served as a member of the House of Peers.
+He was known as one of the foremost China Hands in the Japanese Army.

 Life

 Career

 Banzai Rihachirō was born in Wakayama Prefecture, the eldest son of Artillery Captain Banzai Ryoichi.
 After graduating from the Army Youth School, he attended the Imperial Japanese Army Academy, from which he graduated in July 1891.
 In March 1892, Banzai was commissioned as an artillery lieutenant in the 6th Field Artillery Regiment.
 From February 1895 to March 1896, he served in the First Sino-Japanese War.
 He attended the Army Artillery School, graduating in November 1896, and then going on to the Army War College, from which he graduated from in December 1900, as the fourteenth in his class.

 Banzai was assigned to the Imperial Japanese Army General Staff Office, and was sent on a mission to the Qing Empire and an investigation mission to Manchuria.
-For a time, he served as an advisor to Chinese president Yuan Shikai.
+For a time, he served as an advisor to Yuan Shikai, the Viceroy of Zhili.
 He returned to Japan in May 1908.
-He went on an official visit to Europe as a military attaché along with the 12th Field Artillery Regiment, the regiment leader of the 9th Field Artillery Regiment, and the IJA General Staff (residing in Beijing).
-He was promoted to the rank of major general in August 1917.
+He went on an official visit to Europe as a military attaché along with the 12th Field Artillery Regiment, the commander of the 9th Field Artillery Regiment, and the IJA General Staff (residing in Beijing).